leodeslf/leaf/src/content/docs/coding/js/index.md

 #### Closure

-It's just an ordinary function that *holds declarations connected to its original scope*.
+It's just an ordinary function that *holds declarations connected to its original scope* (another function wrapping it).

 ```javascript
 // E.g.: